 (Contributed $1,000 to the Dakin Humane Society via the limited physical chapbook run.
 Its eBook

-will also continue to contribute 40% of its proceeds to Matthew’s chosen charity the Dakin Humane Society with every sale.)Here’s what we’re working on right now:
+will also continue to contribute 40% of its proceeds to Matthew’s chosen charity the Dakin Humane Society with every sale.)Here’s what's currently available and what we’re working on right now:

 *Nox Pareidolia edited by Robert S. Wilson

 (including stories by Laird Barron, Brian Evenson, S.P.
-Miskowski, Michael Wehunt, Gwendolyn Kiste, Kristi DeMeester, doungjai gam, Carrie Laben, David Peak, Kurt Fawver, Christopher Ropes, and many more) is in pre-production and the eBook will be available this Halloween with the paperback edition scheduled in the near future
+Miskowski, Michael Wehunt, Gwendolyn Kiste, Kristi DeMeester, doungjai gam, Carrie Laben, David Peak, Kurt Fawver, Christopher Ropes, and many more) is available for Kindle

 *Charitable Chapbook #4 Origami Dreams (Expanded Edition) by Jon Padgett